Skip to main content

 First Impressions — Old Reliable

-Eh…it’s a Camry, and it provides a smooth and reliable ride.
+Eh… it's a Camry, and it provides a smooth and reliable ride.
 Acceleration is modest at 8 seconds for 0–60, which is one second slower than the IS250.
-The 1/4 mile time of 16.2 seconds is also one second slower than the IS250, which is disappointing since the IS250 was already slow to begin with.
+The ¼ mile time of 16.2 seconds is also a second slower — disappointing, since the IS250 was already slow to begin with.

 Maintenance Schedule